ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/schemas/overloaded-shards.md

 ## Recommendations for the imbalanced primary key {#pk-recommendations}

 Consider modifying the primary key to distribute the load evenly across table partitions.
+You cannot change the primary key of an existing table.
+To do that, you will have to create a new table with the modified primary key and then migrate the data to the new table.